 Long-Term Incentives.
 Our long-term incentives are currently in the form of stock option awards.
 The objective of these awards is to advance our longer-term interests and those of our stockholders and to complement incentives tied to annual performance by providing incentives for longevity with the Company.
 We do not coordinate the grant of stock options to the timing of releases of material non-public information.
 Stock option grants to executives currently are made pursuant to our 2010 Plan, at the inception of service and usually thereafter in connection with the regular meeting of the Board of Directors in March of each year.
-For fiscal 2013, since the Company was seeking an increase to the share reserve for its 2010 Plan and management wanted to preserve the remaining shares for potential new hires, equity awards for the executive officers were delayed until the June 2013 meeting that followed stockholder approval of the amended 2010 Plan.
-The Company's nonmanagement employees received their annual option grants in January 2015, in an effort to link employees' compensation more closely to the recently completed fiscal year.
-To that end, annual incentive bonuses for nonmanagement for fiscal 2014 were also paid in January 2015.
+The Company's non-management employees received their annual option grants in January 2016, in an effort to link employees' compensation more closely to the recently completed fiscal year.
 Historically, annual option grants to all employees, including management, had been made in March, along with annual bonus awards.
 Stock options produce value to our executives only if the price of our stock appreciates, thereby directly linking the interests of executives with those of stockholders and, for this reason, they have been an invaluable piece of the executive compensation program.
-This is demonstrated in our executives' ability to realize value from option grants that were made prior to 2014, as reflected in the Options Exercised in Fiscal 2014 table below.
+This is demonstrated in our executives' ability to realize value from option grants that were made prior to 2015, as reflected in the Options Exercised in Fiscal 2015 table below.